gallais/thesis/README.md

-# DRAFT of Syntaxes with Binding, Their Programs, and Proofs
+# Sources of Syntaxes with Binding, Their Programs, and Proofs

 # Compilation